pokrakam/abapDevSysInit/README.md

 # abapDevSysInit
-ABAP Development System Configurator
+ABAP Development System Configurator.
+Work in progress, expect bugs and changes, may break stuff, use at own risk.

 # Purpose
 To automate the repetitive tasks in setting up and personalizing a new ABAP Developer Edition or Trial system.

 Preconfigured setups that can be automated:
-- Installing abapGit (Standalone edition)
+- Setting up RFC Destination with GitHub Personal Access Token
 - Installing GitHub SSL certificate (thanks to @sandraros and @mbtools)
-- Setting up RFC Destination with GitHub Personal Access Token
+- Pulling a list of repos (requires abapGit full version)
+Next:
+- Installing abapGit standalone edition
+Todo:
+- Bootstrap abapGit full version
-- Creating abapGit User Exit to log into GitHub with token
+- Create abapGit User Exit to log into GitHub with token
-- Pulling a list of repos
 - ...more to come

 # Usage